Active site – The molecular location, in this instance in the small intestine, where enzymes and substrates come together.

 Ileum – The last third of the small intestine, which connects the jejunum with the large intestine.

-Isomaltase – The enzyme partially responsible for the breakdown of starches; maltase-glucoamylase also plays a part in starch digestion; isomaltase is synonymous with palatinase; isomaltase breaks the bonds linking saccharides, which cannot be broken down by amylase and maltase.
+Isomaltase – The enzyme partially responsible for the breakdown of starches; maltase-glucoamylase also plays a part in starch digestion; isomaltase is synonymous with palatinase; isomaltase breaks the bonds linking saccharides, which cannot be broken down by amylase or maltase.

 Large intestine (large bowel) – A long muscular tube that connects the small intestine with the anus; primary function is to absorb water from waste before it leaves the body.